You can use the

 docker stats command.

 Control groups are exposed through a pseudo-filesystem.
-In recent
+In modern distros, you

-freezer, blkio, etc.; each sub-directory actually corresponds to a different
+Each sub-directory actually corresponds to a different cgroup hierarchy.

 On older systems, the control groups might be mounted on